piyueh/YASync-CLI/README.md

 ## Installation
 ---------------

-This is still a develop version.
+This is still a developing version.
 To install it to a local searchable path with `pip`:

 ```